An invisible illness, husband’s perspective…

 Invisible illness isn’t imaginary.
-Just because you can’t see it it doesn’t mean it isn’t real!
-It was difficult to believe at the beginning but as time went by, I realise how much love my wife needed.
+Just because you can’t see it doesn’t mean it isn’t real!
+It was difficult to believe at the beginning but as time went by, I realize how much love my wife needed.

 My beloved M, my beautiful wife.
 You know how I truly love you.
 Your face, those eyes, your curly hair, and the smile I’m ready to die for!
 I love this exotic character of yours – yes, this Italian side of you really drives me wild!

 Her body is a pure fascination for me.
 I want to embrace it, I want to caress it and even though I´m the only man on earth who has the privilege to touch her, I can’t…

 Endometriosis stands in the way.
 It tries to invade our lives.

 But no amount of anxiety will push me away!
 My wife will never forget these words.
 It was the very first time I saw M struggle with her emotions.
 I said those words to her and later on, they became the title of my book.

 If there is one complaint wives have about their husbands, it is that they do not express their love often enough.
 In fact, some come home from work and just sit on their backsides, watching mindless TV, and drinking beer.
 Instead of being helpful, they are your liability.
 That was never the case in our relationship.